sebassem/WindowsAnalytics/README.md

 # Deploying the Upgrade Readiness script from Intune
 The script allows to deploy the upgrade readiness script to your azure active directory joined machines using intune.

-The script allows to run the upgrade readiness script to the intune managed devices , you have to edit the parameters needed for the upgrade readiness script directly here and then upload to intune.
+The script will automatically download the latest version of the upgrade readiness script to your intune managed devices, inject the variables to the RunConfig.bat file and create a scheduled task to run it once every 30 days.

 ## Usage: